SAP-archive/teched2020-DAT260/exercises/ex0/README.md

   5. Click on "SAP HANA Cloud" in the left navigation menu.

-You're now in the SAP HANA Cloud trial and ready to begin!
+You're now in the SAP HANA Cloud trial!

 - graph and spatial is there